 Platform Health and Platform SEO columns from Focus Pages are very important.
 That’s because, even if your focus page is amazing, it can still be dragged down in search rankings by other pages on your site.

 These two main categories of ranking factors help you against that.

 Now, go to the Dashboard / Overview section of Squirrly SEO.

 SEO Issues – click on “Run New Test”.

-Go to Google Search Console and ask it to re-index your focus page.
+To complete Day 12, go to Google Search Console and ask it to re-index your Focus Page.